LSDtopotools/lsdtt_opencv_docker/readme.md

 _Preamble_: Once you have downloaded docker, you can control how much memory you give the docker containers.
 The default is 3Gb.
 If you have even moderate sized DEM data, this will not be enough.
 You can go into the docker settings (varies by operating system, use a search engine to figure out where they are) and increase the memory.

 There are 2 options for getting the docker container so that you can run the valley extraction tools.

+#### Option 1: download the docker container from DockerHub

 The first (preferred) option is to simply download and run the docker container that we have already built.
 To do this, just run the following command in a terminal (MacOS or Linux) or Powershell window (Windows):

 Windows: